 What if You’re not a Native Oracle User?

 This article provides support for migrating to Oracle Cloud Infrastructure with consideration for native Oracle users who run E-Business Suite.
 However, the material offered also applies to other Oracle-based solutions (PeopleSoft, JD Edwards, etc.) and non-Oracle based solutions as well, since non-Oracle based examples will be provided for context and the considerations included for selecting your migration strategy will be useful for all those pursuing Cloud IaaS.

-Putting Cloud IaaS into Perspective Before Migrating to Oracle Cloud Infrastructure
+Putting Cloud IaaS into Perspective Before Oracle Cloud Infrastructure Migration